bala-ceg/Tweets_Emotion_Classifer/README.md

 ## How to use

 To use the app, you'll need to have a Twitter API key and access token, which you can get by [creating a Twitter Developer account](https://developer.twitter.com/en/docs/getting-started/getting-access-to-the-twitter-api).
-Once you have your keys and tokens, you can add them to the `config.py` file in this repository.
+Once you have your keys and tokens, you can add them by creating a new file `config.py`  in this repository.

-Then, you can run the app locally by installing the required packages (listed in `requirements.txt`) and running `streamlit run app.py` from the command line.
+Then, you can run the app locally by installing the required packages (listed in `requirements.txt`) and running `streamlit run file_name.py` from the command line.

 When the app loads, enter a Twitter username and click the "Predict emotions" button.
 The app will fetch the last 10 tweets from that user and predict whether each tweet has a positive, negative, or neutral emotion.
 The results will be displayed in a table that shows the full text of each tweet and its predicted emotion.